Complications From Lung Cancer

 Neutropenia

 Chemotherapy and radiation treatments can’t distinguish between healthy cells and cancer cells.
-When this happens, white blood cells and cancer cells are killed, causing neutropenia or higher infection risk since white blood cells fight infection.
+When this happens, white blood cells and cancer cells are killed, causing neutropenia or a higher infection risk since white blood cells fight infection.
 Doctors can prescribe antibiotics to combat this issue.

 Pneumonia